aman-sharma-nine/fsds-dr/README.md

 #### Tasks:
 - Train and validate models and develop a machine learning pipeline for deployment. - DONE
 - Build a basic HTML front-end with an input form for independent variables - DONE
-- Build a back-end of the web application using a Flask Framework. -
+- Build a back-end of the web application using a Flask Framework. - DONE
 - Deploy the web app on Heroku.
 Once deployed, it will become publicly available and can be accessed via  Web URL.

 #### Notes: